- Getting started with OBS

 We all know

-.mkv to be a fantastic container format for local video playback, but our use case will generally be uploading and perhaps some light editing.
+.mkv to be a fantastic container format for local video playback, but our use case will generally be uploading and the occasional video editing.

 The Lanczos filter is the highest downscale setting of three, the default being the medium setting, Bicubic: